benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 Overview
 ========================================================
-- Definitions, motives, history, specturm
+- Definitions, motives, history, spectrum
 - Current practices
-- Selected tools to improve reproducibility
+- A selection of tools to improve reproducibility
 - Challenges, standards & our role in the future of reproducible research

 Definitions